Posted by Julien DUMEZ

 No need to manage a middle-tier server (as it doesn’t exist in this situation) and no more worries about Windows 10 compatibility.
 These are things that will delight your maintenance team.
 I guarantee it.
 You can even mention full IPv6 compatibility to seal the deal!

-More importantly, everything related to the terminal emulator will be found on the mainframe.
-This is good news for your maintenance team since all their efforts will become concentrated in one place.
+More importantly, everything related to the TN3270 emulator will be found on the mainframe.
+This is good news for your maintenance team since all their efforts will become concentrated in one place, as it goes for all mainframe software.

 Get the flexibility and scalability you need